StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-source.md

 | scan.params.mem-limit-byte  | No       | STRING    | The maximum amount of memory allowed per query on each BE.
 Unit: bytes.
 Default value: `1073741824`, equal to 1 GB. |
 | scan.max-retries            | No       | STRING    | The maximum number of times that the read task can be retried upon failures.
 Default value: `1`.
 If the number of times that the read task is retried exceeds this limit, the read task returns errors. |

-### Parameters for Flink DataStream

-The following parameters apply only to the Flink DataStream reading method.
+The following parameters apply only to reading data by using DataStream API.

 | Parameter    | Required | Data type | Description                                                  |
 | ------------ | -------- | --------- | ------------------------------------------------------------ |